Belfast Blitz: Air-raid shelters

 Belfast, the city with the highest population density in the UK at the time, also had the lowest proportion of public air-raid shelters.
 Prior to the "Belfast Blitz" there were only 200 public shelters in the city, although around 4,000 households had built their own private shelters.
-These private air-raid shelters were Anderson shelters, constructed of sheets of corrugated galvanised iron covered in earth.
-Since most casualties were caused by falling masonry rather than by blast, they provided effective shelter for those who had them.
+The high water table in Belfast meant Anderson Shelters were largely unsuitable.
+Moreover many households did not have gardens, so Morrison Shelters were provided, but not in the numbers required.
+The local authority focused on constructing surface communal shelters.

 No searchlights were set up in the city at the time, and these only arrived on 10 April.
 There was no smokescreen ability, however there were some barrage balloons positioned strategically for protection.
 Given Belfast's geographic position, it was considered to be at the fringe of the operational range of German bombers and hence there was no provision for night-fighter aerial cover.
 Indeed, on the night of the first raid, no Royal Air Force (RAF) aircraft took to the air to intercept German planes.
-On the ground, there were only 22 anti-aircraft guns positioned around the city, six light and 16 heavy, and on the first night only seven of these were manned and operational.
+On the ground, there were only 22 anti-aircraft guns positioned around the city, six light and sixteen heavy, and on the first night only seven of these were manned and operational.